Date: 11-15 September 2023

 Topics and Lecturers

-The school consists of lectures and workshops on Astronomy, Astrophysics, and Space Exploration, with a marked practical and interactive character, emphasizing the use of robotic telescopes for developing student research projects, as well as other resources and online laboratories, inquiry-based learning and the multidisciplinary approach.
+The program consists of lectures and workshops on Astronomy, Astrophysics, and Space Exploration, with a marked practical and interactive character, emphasizing the use of real scientific data from the ESA space missions and educational telescopes for developing student research projects, as well as other resources and online laboratories, inquiry-based learning and the multidisciplinary approach.
 The school’s contents will cover the following topics:

 • Learning about ESA